Freshwater Harmful Algal Bloom-related Illness Tracking in California

 Who is tracking HAB-related illnesses in California?

-The Interagency HAB-related Illness Workgroup has investigated and tracked potential HAB-related illnesses in humans and animals throughout California.
-The workgroup includes staff from the Office of Environmental Health Hazard Assessment (OEHHA), the State Water Resources Control Board, the California Department of Public Health (CDPH), and the California Department of Fish and Wildlife (CDFW).
-All potential illness reports submitted to the workgroup undergo an evaluation of the available environmental and health-related information, and those considered HAB-related are included in final summaries (as noted below).
+The Interagency HAB-related Illness Workgroup investigates and tracks potential HAB-related illnesses in humans and animals throughout California.
+The workgroup includes staff from the Office of Environmental Health Hazard Assessment (OEHHA), the State Water Resources Control Board (SWRCB), the California Department of Public Health (CDPH), and the California Department of Fish and Wildlife (CDFW).
+All potential illness reports submitted to the workgroup are evaluated based on the available environmental and health-related information.
+California implements the Voluntary Guidance for Response to HABs in Recreational Inland Waters for freshwater and estuarine HABs and may include sample analysis for the most commonly occurring cyanotoxins (anatoxins, cylindrospermopsin, microcystins, and saxitoxin), when appropriate.
+The number of illnesses considered HAB-related are included in the final summaries (as noted below).
 Much of the information presented on this web page is also available as a one-page freshwater HAB illness tracking factsheet.

 This workgroup also investigates and tracks marine HAB-related illnesses in California.
 For more information on marine HABs and how to report a potentially related human or animal illness, see OEHHA’s webpage on marine HAB-related illnesses.